cnp3/ebook/protocols/tcp.rst

  - a non-`SYN` segment was received for a non-existing TCP connection :rfc:`793`
  - by extension, some implementations respond with an `RST` segment to a segment that is received on an existing connection but with an invalid header :rfc:`3360`.
 This causes the corresponding connection to be closed and has caused security attacks :rfc:`4953`
- - by extension, some implementations send an `RST` segment when they need to close an existing TCP connection (e.g. because there are not enough resources to support this connection or because the remote host is considered to be unreachable).
+ - by extension, some implementations send an `RST` segment when they need to close an existing TCP connection (e.g., because there are not enough resources to support this connection or because the remote host is considered to be unreachable).
 Measurements have shown that this usage of TCP `RST` is widespread [AW05]_

 When an `RST` segment is sent by a TCP entity, it should contain the current value of the `sequence number` for the connection (or 0 if it does not belong to any existing connection) and the `acknowledgment number` should be set to the next expected in-sequence `sequence number` on this connection.